berea-college-csc236/berea-college-csc236.github.io/index.md

 ## Day 3: Wednesday, January 18, 2023
   - **In class**:
     - Quiz on [Chapters 2 and 3 of C++ for Python Programmers](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=124792)
-    - Begin and hopefully complete [Teamwork T02](https://docs.google.com/document/d/1fB24sIofHbsWZ2xJAQzCJ_RoIkfUhXZWYb0XJSjhAKQ).
+    - Begin and hopefully complete [Teamwork T02: Collaboration and VS LiveShare](https://docs.google.com/document/d/1fB24sIofHbsWZ2xJAQzCJ_RoIkfUhXZWYb0XJSjhAKQ).
   - **Outside of class**:
     - Read [Chapters 4 and 5 in C++ for Python Programmers](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=126782) for a reading quiz next class.
 Be sure you are logged in and do all activities to get credit!
     - Continue [L0: ASCII-Art](https://docs.google.com/document/d/14j_z0Q-HcVHP9KLok0PGk6o7U3wKpC7BN_tygccKfK8).
 This is an individual Lab.
 The first milestone was due today and the final submission is due on Friday.